Skip to Content

 Watch a Christmas Movie

 As soon as it is December many families put on their favourite Christmas movie.
 The Floating Film Festival is getting families in the Christmas spirit at St. Katharine Docks.
-There are plenty of Christmas films to choose from including Home Alone and Elf.

 Christmas in London with Kids